In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 In Voice AI, routing is a human experience.
 Think about calling a doctor's office.
 The receptionist doesn't try to perform surgery.
 They say, "Let me transfer you to the nurse."

 This post is for engineers building complex voice systems who are hitting the limits of a single prompt.
-We will explore how to build Multi-Agent Voice Systems where specialized agents (Receptionist, Sales, Support) handle different parts of a single call, passing context seamlessly.
+We will explore how to build Multi-Agent Voice Systems where specialized agents (Receptionist, Sales, Support) handle different parts of a single call, passing context cleanly.

-The problem: The "Jack-of-All-Trades" hallucination
+The problem: the "jack-of-all-trades" hallucination

 You are building a voice bot for a Dental Clinic.
 You write one massive System Prompt: